Taking a Tour Around the Screen

 The Scales Pane lists all the “scales” used by the chart.

-Scales normally, but not always, have a legend added to explain the scale.
+Scales normally have a legend added to explain the scale.
 Because of this, you can think of “Scales” in Charticulator as any attribute of the glyph that needs an explanation in a Legend.

 I think that’s enough information on Charticulator scales for the moment.
 We will explore in later posts how to edit Scales and Legends.